Data Streams

 Gaze

-Available in: Real-timePupil CloudNeon Player The Neon Companion app can provide gaze data in real-time at up to 200 Hz.
 Gaze data is output in pixel space of the scene camera image.
 The origin is in the top-left corner of the image.

-The achieved framerate can vary based on the Companion device used and environmental conditions.
+The achieved real-time framerate can vary based on the Companion device used and environmental conditions.
 On the OnePlus 10 and Motorola Edge 40 Pro, the full 200 Hz can generally be achieved outside of especially hot environments.
 On the OnePlus 8, the framerate typically drops to ~120 Hz within a few minutes of starting a recording.
 Other apps running simultaneously on the phone may decrease the framerate.

 The gaze estimation algorithm is based on end-2-end deep learning and provides gaze data robustly without requiring a calibration.
 You can find a high-level description as well as a thorough evaluation of the accuracy and robustness of the algorithm in our white paper.